dleovl/Bootstrap/README.md

 Here are some examples of known incompatible tweaks and why:
 - iCleaner (Pro): Support for daemons is required.
 Use the [iCleaner CLI](https://siieo.github.io/) tweak.
-- Crane (Lite): Support for daemons is required, though you can partially manage through Preferences if you are **100%** sure you know what you're doing.
-Follow [this guide](https://github.com/roothide/Bootstrap/issues/11#issuecomment-1873340249) for instructions on how to use it within Preferences. **Be wary, this method isn't supported by Crane, nor does this method do anything advanced, rather automates the swapping of the actual data of containers on its own.**
+- Crane (Lite): Crane / Crane Lite not work, as support for daemons is required, though you can partially manage through Preferences if you are **100%** sure you know what you're doing.
+Follow [this guide](https://github.com/roothide/Bootstrap/issues/11#issuecomment-1873340249) for instructions on how to use it within Preferences. **Be wary, this method isn't supported by Crane, nor does this method do anything advanced, rather automates the swapping of the actual data of containers on its own.** This is nothing more you can achieve with Filza and does not contain any safeguards and extra features like the fully functioning tweak would provide.
 - Aemulo: Support for daemons is required.
 - Flex 3 Beta: This application breaks `com.apple.Preferences` when injected if you have it alongside PreferenceLoader.
 Use the [updated version](https://twitter.com/Dxcool223x/status/1741169030340243520).
 - iGameGod: Installing this tweak as an application doesn't work because iGameGod only supports injection into 'User' applications.
 Use tweaks from [iOSGods](https://iosgods.com/) instead or inject the iGameGod `.dylib` into an `.ipa` and install with TrollStore.
+- Cask 3: This tweak needs to be properly updated for roothide, and to support sandboxed applications without entitlements like `get-task-allow`.

 ### How do I change tweak settings?
 You have two solutions: